reconhub/covid19hub/README.md

 * **Title:** A concise, informative title
-* **Description:** A clear overview of the task which provides context, identifies key problems and specifies the work to be done
+* **Description:** A clear overview of the task which provides context, identifies key problems and specifies the work to be done, with itemized by deliverables
+* **Impact**: A quick explanation of how addressing this task will help improving COVID-19 analytics
+* **Timeline:** A proposed timeline for the work
+* **Focal point:** Indicate the person to contact to discuss this task, ideally through a github user name.
 * **Difficulty:** Indicate the *perceived* amount of work (low, medium, high) required to complete this task using the appropriate label
 * **Priority:** Indicate the *perceived* priority (low, medium, high) of the task using the appropriate label
-* **Focal point:** Indicate the person to contact to discuss this task, ideally through a github user name.
 * **Assignees (optional)**: If you have specific people in mind for your task, feel free to tag them in the issue, but refrain for directly assigning people unless they previously agreed upon; people can assign themselves using the "Assignees" button on the right hand